-- Decision to Look After a Child
+- Decision to Look After Child

-2. Decision to Look After a Child
+1. Decision to Look After Child

 Outside office hours, the Emergency Duty Team can make the decision to Look After a child.
-This decision must be discussed with, and agreed by, the Manager on Call.

-Any decision to look after a child made outside office hours will be communicated by fax or email to the relevant team by the beginning of the next working day.
+Any decision to look after a child made outside office hours will be communicated by email to the relevant team by the beginning of the next working day.

-2.2 Considerations before a Decision to Look After is made
+2. Considerations Before a Decision to Look After is Made

 The decision to look after a child will only be made where those making the decision are satisfied that: